Richie1136/Sundaesondemand-testing-app/sundaes/README.md

 Determine how component is getting updated async and account for in tests

+# Numbers or Strings can use the toBe matcher

+# Arrays and Objects need to use the toEqual matcher

+# await findBy

+When you are waiting for something to appear asynchronously on the page, you must use await findBy

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).